 Start YaST from the main menu and enter your root password when prompted for it.
-Alternatively, start YaST by opening a terminal window, logging in as root, and entering yast2.
+Alternatively, start YaST by opening a terminal window, logging in as root, and entering yast2 for the graphical mode or yast for the text-based mode.